6 Types of sales quota to help your team win bigger

 You can say that the sales quota is a part of a set of actions planned to help achieve a goal.

-Let’s assume Enthu.AI plans to increase the revenue of it call center quality software by 100% in 2022.
+Let’s assume Enthu.AI plans to increase the revenue of call center quality software by 100% in 2022.

 The sales team leader will analyze and identify the number of sales that the team needs to close in the year to meet the revenue target of the company.